M-BOUJRAF/Hospital-Management-System/README.md

 6.   if theres an error in database you can check the connector with changing the localhost 3308 into 3306

-7.  you can log in as an admin using  login keyword : admin,HAMDAOUI,BOUJRAF /psw: admin,HAMDAOUI,BOUJRAF
+7.  you can log in as an admin using  login keyword : admin,BOUJRAF /psw: admin,BOUJRAF

 8. you can log in as a doctor  using  login keyword : ali /psw:ali